Robert Rodriguez Shares Visual Effects Lesson From We Can Be Heroes

 The Exciting Visual Effects on We Can Be Heroes

 Visual effects in films have evolved exponentially over the past few decades.
 And, to be honest, we’re at a point in filmmaking history where we don’t even know how it could get any better.
 Films like Avengers: Endgame, Blade Runner 2049, and Star Wars: The Rise of Skywalker have treated us to impressive amounts, leaving us in awe of technical achievements.
-Now, We Can Be Heroes is not on the level of these films.
+Now, We Can Be Heroes is not on the level of these films (read our review to hear more).
 But we’re more than okay with it.

 Robert Rodriguez, the director of the new Netflix film, does most of the visual effects work himself.
 Through this featurette, you can tell that his passion for filmmaking touches every piece of his films, from the visual effects to coaching the individual actors through it.
 Not only does this video help us learn a thing or two about effects (even if you have no background knowledge on the subject), but it also shares just how much fun this film was to make.